beginning of content

 If you are taking an oral retinoid medicine, you should also let your doctor know straight away if you:

-Topical retinoid creams are also not recommended in pregnancy and can also cause these side effects, but they are generally milder.
+Topical retinoid creams are also not recommended in pregnancy and can cause these side effects, but they are generally milder.

 Good skin care